-What is Exemplary Feedback?
-Activity
+What Is Exemplary Feedback?

 1. Think back to your many prior experiences with learning via feedback, both in and out of school.
 What was the best feedback situation you have ever encountered as a learner?
-What features of the feedback-not any initial "teaching" or the content of the course or style or your interests-made the learning so effective ?
+What features of the feedback-not any initial "teaching" or the content of the course or style or your interests-made the learning so effective?
 How did you receive and use the feedback and what made this approach so useful?
-2. Briefly describe the feedback situation below:

-3. In sharing your recollections and analyses with your colleagues, build a list of generalizations that follow from the accounts.
+Briefly describe the feedback system below: 2.
+In sharing your recollections and analyses with your colleagues, build a list of generalizations that follow from the accounts.
 What do the best feedback situations have in common?
 In other words, what must be built in "by design" for any learning experience to be maximally effective for students?
 The best learning from feedback is characterized by